MartinYeung5/20241108_DOSS_Marketplace/README.md

 ## Detailed explanation of Babylon Chain usage
 1. bitcoin staking
 ![alt text](https://github.com/MartinYeung5/20241108_DOSS_Marketplace/blob/main/images/20241108_1.png?raw=true)
-    - the project want to let bitcoin holder can stake their token to favourite seller
+    - the project want to let bitcoin holder can stake their token to favourite seller, not only validator

 2.